 Darren Criss (Blaine Anderson)

 Darren Criss' music career has been great since 'Glee', having charting singles both as a solo artist and as part of indie pop band 'Computer Games' with his brother Chuck.
 On stage, he played Hedwig in 'Hedwig and the Angry Inch' in productions in New York, LA and San Francisco between 2015 and 2016.
 In 2017, he reunited with 'Glee' creator Ryan Murphy to portray serial killer Andrew Cunanan in 'American Crime Story: The Assassination of Gianni Versace.'
-Criss won an Emmy for his highly acclaimed performance and was named one of EW's Entertainers of the Year.
+Criss won an Emmy and SAG award for his highly acclaimed performance.
 He is currently shooting war drama 'Midway' with Woody Harrelson and Luke Evans.

 Amber Riley (Mercedes Jones)

 'Glee' fans will definitely remember how Mercedes rocked 'And I'm Telling You I'm Not Going' in the first season of the series.
 In November 2016, fiction got closer to reality as Amber Riley made her West End debut of 'Dreamgirls' as the lead, Effie.
 She won a Laurence Olivier Award for her performance.
 Riley also released an album with Beverley Knight and Cassidy Janson, collectively forming the 'Leading Ladies'.
 She was a guest judge on the reality TV singing competition series 'Let It Shine' last year.
 Riley currently stars in the film 'Nobody's Fool' opposite Tiffany Haddish and Whoopi Goldberg.

 Chord Overstreet (Sam Evans)